4 registered (Rustam, Cthulhu, 2 invisible),

 “He was into books and things ...” she says.
 “Worked on the railroad.
 He wasn't so muscular … “ she says rolling her eyes with a humph and a smile as if the three witches of God's Country had not long left their cauldron of asps and poisons.

 He was from Indiana, supposedly, his roots tracing back before the Civil War to Germany, and on to the Nordic Bronze Age.
 Back then, Europe was a plantation owned by a royal court.
-The tribal Germans were Naturalists, living by land and sun.
+The tribal Germans were Naturalists, living by land and sun, walking the seasons.
 He left for America after his own wake, because his relatives knew they would never see him again.

 “He taught me this when I was little,” she says.
 “When Spring is old, and dewy winds blow from the South, with odors sweet, I see my love, in shadowy groves, speed down dark aisles on shining feet. ”